senarvi/senarvi.github.io/_posts/2015-12-09-quantities-of-information-and-probability-theory.md

 ### Entropy

-In mathematical statistics, **entropy** measures the uncertainty in the outcome of arandom process.
-Consider the random process of tossing a coin.
+In mathematical statistics, **entropy** measures the uncertainty in the outcome of a random event.
+Consider the random event of tossing a coin.
 If the coin is fair, entropy is maximized.
-The uncertainty \(entropy\) of the random process is 1, measured in bits.
-This is also the expected amount of information an outcome of the random process carries.
-If the coin is weighted and comes up heads 100 % of the time, the uncertainty of the random process is 0.
-In that case the outcome of the random process gives no information.
-If the coin is biased, the uncertainty of the random process is something from between these two extremes.
+The uncertainty \(entropy\) of the random event is 1, measured in bits.
+This is also the expected amount of information an outcome of the random event carries.
+If the coin is weighted and comes up heads 100 % of the time, the uncertainty of the random event is 0.
+In that case the outcome of the random event gives no information.
+If the coin is biased, the uncertainty of the random event is something from between these two extremes.

 Formally, the entropy <span>$H$</span> of a discrete random variable
 <span>$X$</span> is defined as

 <div>$$
 H(X) = -\sum_{x \in X} p(x) \log_2(p(x)),
 $$</div>

 where <span>$x$</span> is iterated over all the possible values of
 <span>$X$</span>.
 In the above formula, entropy is measured with respect to base
 2\.
 Sometimes other bases are used—then the result will not appear in bits, but otherwise it makes no difference in the following discussion.

 ### Conditional entropy and mutual information

-If we're able to gain some information about a random process through another random variable, the uncertainty of the random process is diminished.
-**Conditional entropy** measures how much uncertainty in the random process remains, if the outcome of another random process is known.
-The entropy of a discrete random variable <span>$X$</span> conditional on the variable
+If we're able to gain some information about a random event through another random event, out uncertainty is diminished. **Conditional entropy** measures how much uncertainty in the random event remains, if the outcome of another random event is known.
+The entropy of a discrete random variable
-<span>$Y$</span> is
+<span>$X$</span> conditional on the variable <span>$Y$</span> is

 <div>$$
 H(X \mid Y) = \sum_{y \in Y} p(y) H(X \mid Y=y)